Sherwood Point Lighthouse Door County is located in northeast Wisconsin on the western shores of Lake Michigan in Sturgeon Bay, Wisconsin.

 The lighthouse was built in 1883 on top of a thirty-foot limestone bluff, named Sherwood Point, after the first settler and land-owner, Peter Sherwood.
 It was the last manned lighthouse on The Great Lakes.

-After Sherwood’s death the property was left to his wife.
+After Sherwood’s death, the property was left to his wife.
 At some point before his passing Peter Sherwood had sold off a few parcels of the land.
 The deed to the lighthouse land that the government wanted to build the lighthouse on could not be produced.

 As this history story has been told many times there was a two-year struggle trying to find out who owned the land to get the deed from.
 Finally, the government condemned the land and just took it for the purpose of building the lighthouse.

-It is a glorious lighthouse to view from the water.
-Although it is not an active lighthouse, it most certainly holds great history for the peninsula.
+It is a glorious lighthouse to view from the water in summer or ice in the winter.
+Although it is not an active lighthouse, it most certainly holds a great history for the peninsula.